-Multi-Search contains over ninety databases plus the GIL@UGA Library Catalog.
+Multi-Search contains approximately 130 databases plus the GIL@UGA Library Catalog.
 Multi-Search will gradually expand to include locally-produced databases from the Digital Library of Georgia as well as additional commercial databases.
 Although EBSCO is a company that produces many of our GALILEO@UGA databases, the Multi-Search will also include databases from other vendors and full-text journals from many publishers.

 Some of the most popular databases that are currently part of Multi-Search include:

 One major difference is that GALILEO@UGA requires you to search databases individually, whereas the Multi-Search product allows you to search a large number of databases simultaneously and view the results in one unified list.
 You can then limit your results by various criteria.
 You may still wish to search certain databases individually in GALILEO@UGA, as they contain special features, such as ERIC's Thesaurus.

 The other major difference is that, in addition to the GALILEO@UGA databases, Multi-Search also includes the library catalog (GIL@UGA) and will eventually include the Digital Library of Georgia.